dandi/handbook/docs/10_using_dandi.md

 environment.

-1. Downloading a `Dandiset`, e.g.:
+1. Downloading a `Dandiset`, e.g.
 `dandi download DANDI:000023`
-1. Downloading data for a specific subject from a dandiset (names of the subjects could be found on the gui.dandiarchive.org website or by running `dandi ls -r DANDI:000023`), e.g.:
+1. Downloading data for a specific subject from a Dandiset (names of the subjects could be found on the gui.dandiarchive.org website or by running `dandi ls -r DANDI:000023`), e.g.
-`dandi download https://api.dandiarchive.org/api/dandisets/000023/versions/draft/assets/?path=sub-P10HMH` or a specific version by replacing `draft` with it (e.g. `0.210914.1900` in the case of this dandiset)
+`dandi download https://api.dandiarchive.org/api/dandisets/000023/versions/draft/assets/?path=sub-P10HMH` or a specific version by replacing `draft` with it (e.g. `0.210914.1900` in the case of this Dandiset)
-1. Downloading a specific file from a dandiset (a link for the specific file could be found on the gui.dandiarchive.org website), e.g.:
+1. Downloading a specific file from a Dandiset (a link for the specific file could be found on the gui.dandiarchive. org website), e.g.:
 `dandi download https://api.dandiarchive.org/api/dandisets/000023/versions/0.210914.1900/assets/1a93dc97-327d-4f9c-992d-c2149e7810ae/download/`

-Hint: `dandi download` supports a number of resource identifiers to point to dandiset, folder, or file.
+Hint: `dandi download` supports a number of resource identifiers to point to Dandiset, folder, or file.
 Providing an incorrect URL (e.g. `dandi download wrongurl`) will provide a list of supported identifiers.

-## Create an account on DANDI
+## Creating an Account on DANDI

-To create an account on DANDI, you will need to.
+To create an account on DANDI:

-1. [Create a Github account](https://github.com/) if you don't have one.
+1. [Create a GitHub account](https://github.com/) if you don't have one.
-1. Using your Github account [register a DANDI account](https://gui.dandiarchive.org/#/user/register).
+2. Using your GitHub account, [register a DANDI account](https://gui.dandiarchive.org/#/user/register).

-1. You will receive an email acknowledging activation of your account within 24 hours.
-You can now login to DANDI using the Github by clicking on the login button.
+You will receive an email acknowledging activation of your account within 24 hours, after which you can log in to DANDI using GitHub by clicking the login button.

 ## Uploading a Dandiset

 DANDI provides a production server (http://dandiarchive.org/) for real data and an identical staging server (https://gui-staging.dandiarchive.org/) for test data.
-When you create a dandiset, a permanent ID is automatically assigned to it.
+When you create a Dandiset, a permanent ID is automatically assigned to it.
-To prevent the production server from being inundated with test dandisets, we encourage developers to develop against the staging server.
+To prevent the production server from being inundated with test Dandisets, we encourage developers to develop against the staging server.
 The below instructions will alert you to where the commands for interacting with these two different servers differ slightly.

 1. Setup
-    - If you do not have a DANDI account, please [create an account](#create-an-account-on-dandi)
+    - If you do not have a DANDI account, [create an account](#create-an-account-on-dandi).
     - Log in to DANDI and copy your API key.
-Click on your user initials on the top right after logging in.
+Click on your user initials in the top-right corner after logging in.
 Production (dandiarchive.org) and staging (gui-staging.dandiarchive.org) servers have different API keys and different logins.
     - Locally
         - Create a Python environment (not required, but strongly recommended, e.g., [miniconda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands), [virtualenv](https://docs.python.org/3/library/venv.html)